SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 1. Export your project to an EJB JAR file or alternatively, if you have a related EAR project created then export from there to an EAR file.

-You have now built the sample application as deployable JAR or EAR archive, take note of the file and directory location.
+You have now built the sample application as a deployable JAR or EAR archive, take note of the file and directory location.

 ### Deploying the sample application